eradiate/eradiate/docs/rst/user_guide/onedim_experiment.rst

 Heterogeneous atmosphere [:class:`.HeterogeneousAtmosphere`, ``heterogeneous``]
     The atmosphere has spatially varying radiative properties along the altitude coordinate.
+The :class:`.HeterogeneousAtmosphere` class is
+    configured by specifying a molecular component
+    (:class:`.MolecularAtmosphere`), describing absorption and  scattering by
+    atmospheric gases, and an arbitrary number of aerosol layers (:class:`.ParticleLayer`).

 Surface [``surface``]
 ^^^^^^^^^^^^^^^^^^^^^

-In this experiment, surfaces are plane and their geometry cannot be adjusted.
+In this experiment, surfaces are smooth and their geometry is controlled by the ``geometry`` parameter.
 Only the surface's radiative properties can be selected.
+The bidirectional scattering distribution function (BSDF) can be directly passed as the ``surface`` parameter: Eradiate's internals will wrap them in an appropriate shape.

 Diffuse surface [:class:`.LambertianBSDF`, ``lambertian``]
     A diffuse or Lambertian surface reflects incoming radiation isotropically,